 As a result, you need to act immediately to begin building your defense.
-The best way to begin this process is by contacting skilled criminal defense attorneys, like the ones at Scott and Melding, P.A., and scheduling a consultation.
-The firm has years of experience representing clients who’ve been charged with these crimes, and our clients have been both Florida residents and visitors to the Orlando area who have run into problems while they were here.
+The best way to begin this process is by contacting skilled criminal defense attorneys, like the ones at Scott & Medling, PA, and scheduling a consultation.
+The firm has years of experience representing clients who've been charged with these crimes, and our clients have been both Florida residents and visitors to the Orlando area who have run into problems while they were here.

 Larceny is defined as the unlawful taking of the personal property of another without proper consent.
 The defendant must also have the intent to deprive the victim of this property.
 Florida defines the line between "petty" and "grand" larceny at the value of $300.
 Grand larceny is a felony that carries more severe penalties.

 A person commits retail theft in several ways.
 A defendant does not necessarily need to remove items from a store to be charged with retail theft.
-All someone needs to do is remove a label, a universal product code or price tag, transfer merchandise from one container to another or remove a shopping cart.
-The defendant must also intend to deprive the merchant of possession, use, benefit or “full retail value” of the item or items in question.
+All someone needs to do is remove a label, a universal product code, or a price tag, transfer merchandise from one container to another or remove a shopping cart.
+The defendant must also intend to deprive the merchant of the possession, use, benefit, or "full retail value" of the item or items in question.

 Property theft is a charge that can also occur in several situations.
 Again, whether a crime is a misdemeanor or a felony depends on whether the value of the property taken exceeds $300.
 There are additional degrees of property theft, as the taking of anything worth $20,000 or more is considered a second-degree felony, and the taking of $100,000 or more is considered a first-degree felony.

 Possession of stolen property in Florida is defined as any person who traffics in or endeavors to traffic in property that he or she knows or should know was stolen.
 This crime is considered a felony of the second degree.